The Ferrari Club of America

 Concours Entry

-Cars must remain on the field until after the class awards ceremony has completed, at about 3pm.
-For Coppa Bella Machine entrants, you will proceed directly from the awards ceremony to the CBM staging area.
+Cars must remain on the field until after the class awards ceremony has completed, at about 3:00 pm.
+For Coppa Bella Macchina entrants, you will proceed directly from the awards ceremony to the CBM staging area.

-For a complete overview of the FCA Concours process, please download a copy of the full presentation on the Concours, CBM, CGT, FC Annual Meet Presentation (Rev 2022)
+For a complete overview of the FCA Concours process, please download: Concours, CBM, CGT, FC Annual Meet Presentation (Rev 2022)

-For further information concerning the Concours event contact Jay Weitzel, jay777w@yahoo.com.
+For further information concerning the Concours event, contact Glenn Simon at ferrarisimon007@gmail.com.

 Concours Seminar 2026

-Whether you have a present or future interest in entering a car in the FCA Concours, you should make a point of attending the Concours Seminar which will be held at Resorts World near the Registration Reception, on Sunday afternoon, June 28th at 2:30 PM Led by Chief Concours Judge, Leslie Blinn, this is a unique opportunity to learn more and ask questions about the entire Concours process
+Whether you have a present or future interest in entering a car in the FCA Concours, you should attend the Concours Seminar, which will be held at Resorts World near the Registration Reception on Sunday afternoon, June 28th at 2:30 PM.
+Led by Chief Concours Judge, Leslie Blinn, this is a unique opportunity to learn more and ask questions about the entire Concours process.

 Click here for a complete list of all Concours reference documents